Dimitrios Keramitsis: Style of play

 A right-footed centre-back who also makes good use of his left foot—allowing him to build the game from the back—he is described as a physical player, good at marking his opponent and with a fine sense of timing, able to play both in a 3 or 4-men defense.

 In his early career, his origins and his debut at Roma soon earned him comparisons with the international defender Kostas Manolas.

+Personal life

+His paternal hails is from Lepti Evros.